 Answer: your enemy.

-Investopedia.com defines an executor as “An individual appointed to administrate the estate of a deceased person.
-The executor’s main duty is to carry out the instructions and wishes of the deceased.
+Investopedia.com defines an executor as “An individual appointed to administer the last will and testament of a deceased person.
+The executor’s main duty is to carry out the instructions to manage the affairs and wishes of the deceased.
 The executor is appointed either by the testator of the will (the individual who makes the will) or by a court, in cases where there was no prior appointment.”

 While I joke about appointing an enemy as your executor, being an executor is a difficult, mostly thankless job, often compounded by grief at the loss of a friend or loved one.